raspberrypi/libcamera/README.rst

 Using GStreamer plugin
 ~~~~~~~~~~~~~~~~~~~~~~

-To use GStreamer plugin from source tree, set the following environment so that
+To use the GStreamer plugin from the source tree, use the meson ``devenv``
-GStreamer can find it.
-This isn't necessary when libcamera is installed.
+command.
+This will create a new shell instance with the ``GST_PLUGIN_PATH``
+environment set accordingly.

 .. code::

-  export GST_PLUGIN_PATH=$(pwd)/build/src/gstreamer
+  meson devenv -C build

 The debugging tool ``gst-launch-1.0`` can be used to construct a pipeline and
 test it.
 The following pipeline will stream from the camera named "Camera 1"